right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 1. "When you guys were kids, did you think a watermelon would grow inside of you if you swallowed one of the seeds?"
 2. "I've been arguing about this all day with my friend; he thinks that mostly women believe in ghosts.
 Is that true?
 Do you guys all believe in ghosts or not?"
 3. "My friend and I have a bet going...have you seen Batman?
-You know how the costume has the molded-in
+You know how the costume has the molded-inpecs and abs?

----

-# THE PASSPORT

-pecs and abs?
 Ok, did the costume have nipples on it or not?
 My friend thinks there were like huge nipples on the costume.
 What were they for?
 Did he make batmilk?
 I seriously don't think that there were any nipples on the Batman costume."
 4. "Do you think really hot women are a little more crazy than other women?
 I think my friend's girlfriend is psycho.
 Get this...she wants my friend to cut off all ties to his friends that are female and delete them from his cell phone.
 He's putting up with this because she's hot, but I'm trying to tell him that beauty is so common.
 It's either given to you, or you write a check for it.
 Do you guys do this stuff?"
 5. "When you guys eat Captain Crunch cereal, does it tear up the roof of your mouth or not?"
 6. Draw a stick figure with a triangle dress on and a smiley face and walk up to her, even if she's with a group.
 Tell her you are a professional artist and you've been working on a sketch of her for two hours and be very slow and hesitant about handing her the napkin.
 When she looks at it, don't have a joking face on-act like you are very proud of it and then slowly ease into a smile.
-As soon as she

----

-# CHASE HUGHES

-laughs, you can shoot a relationship question or any other approach you like.
+As soon as shelaughs, you can shoot a relationship question or any other approach you like.
 This is an awesome way to break her emotional state and tear down her barriers to attraction.
 7. "Have you guys ever seen a ghost?"
 (Roll into the ghost story here.)
 8. "Have you guys ever seen the Sound of Music?
 My friend and I were trying to remember what the favorite things were in the movie from that 'Favorite Things' song.
 If you can remember some, I'll...well, I'll give you high-five or something."
 9. "Do girls like guys who are total video game nerds?
 What if the guy plays manly games?
 My friend thinks that because he plays shooting games or whatever that it's manly and it makes it okay for him to be plugged into the game box all the time."